10 Stylish Kitchen Tile Partition Ideas for Indian Homes

 Our Alchimia collection has designs that are perfect for a clean and modern look.
 A tiled shelf back looks smart and is easier to clean when kitchen fumes build up.
 Add planters or utensils, and it transforms into a stylish and practical piece of decor.

-10. Minimal Glossy Walls for Bright, Simple Separation
+10. Minimal Glossy Tiles for Bright, Simple Kitchen Partitions

 Simpolo Tiles and Bathware’s Altagloss collection tiles are made just for this.
 They’re easy to wipe clean and make even basic walls feel fresh.
 This works well if your home is all about clean lines and soft shades.